mpv-player/mpv/DOCS/interface-changes.rst

     - deprecate `--drm-atomic`
     - add `--demuxer-hysteresis-secs`
     - add `--video-sync=display-tempo`
+    - the `start` option is no longer unconditionally written by watch-later.
+It is still written by default but you may need to explictly add `start` depending on how you have `--watch-later-options` configured.
  --- mpv 0.35.0 ---
     - add the `--vo=gpu-next` video output driver, as well as the options `--allow-delayed-peak-detect`, `--builtin-scalers`,